sebtiz13/comment-training-project/README.md

 # Comment training project

-Create basic symfony 5 application with comment form to push message in RabbitMQ, this message is depiled by an symfony cli worker to send email.
+Create basic symfony 5 application with comment form to push message in RabbitMQ, this message is depiled by an symfony cli worker to send email.\
+Cli worker push message to the front with a mercure channel listened by javascript to display result in interface

 ## Stack

 - Symfony 5
 - RabbitMQ
 - Docker
+- Mercure

 ## Tools